Azure/Azure-DataFactory/SamplesV2/ChangeDataCapture/usecases/cdc/steps/usecasesteps.md

 Verify that you have Contributor permission on the Azure Key Vault instance that you want to use to back the secret scope.

 Go to https://<databricks-instance>#secrets/createScope.
-This URL is case sensitive; scope in createScope must be uppercase.
+This URL is case sensitive; The "S" in scope in createScope must be uppercase.

 https://<databricks-instance>#secrets/createScope